mvanzyl/terminal-gui-markdown-editor/README.md

 A full-screen, responsive, simple terminal Markdown Editor with MOUSE SUPPORT built with Python and Textual.
 I built it with AI in an afternoon because there is no simple mouse enabled terminal markdown editor.

-It has common features as clickable items. you can select the text and insert the syntax from styles, or just use your keyboard, whatever.
+It has common features as clickable items.
+You can select the text and insert the syntax from Styles menu, or just use your keyboard, whatever.
 It will probably never get updated because it does everything I set out to make it do.

 Cheers,